 Do you remember that we created the DataLad-101 dataset with a specific configuration template?
-It was the -c text2git option we provided in the beginning of Create a dataset (page 29).
+It was the -c text2git option we provided in the beginning of Create a dataset (page 32).
 It is because of this configuration that we can modify notes.txt without unlocking its content first.

-The second commit message in our datasets history summarizes this:
+The second commit message in our datasets history summarizes this (outputs are shortened):

 '''

 $ git log --reverse --oneline

-a82a9ce [DATALAD] new dataset
+ecd080c [DATALAD] new dataset

-dcc11c1 Instruct annex to add text files to Git
+9cca5af Instruct annex to add text files to Git

-4e85396 add books on Python and Unix to read later
+0605893 add books on Python and Unix to read later

-84674e3 add reference book about git
+c0949c0 add reference book about git

-d841737 add beginners guide on bash
+da75663 add beginners guide on bash

-708e6f8 Add notes on datalad create
+95b614e Add notes on datalad create

-b10d56a add note on datalad save
+0d60b58 add note on datalad save

-8dca46c [DATALAD] Recorded changes

-4b7923f [DATALAD] modified subdataset properties
+d94c9e2 [DATALAD] Added subdataset

-a6bb5da Add note on datalad clone
+fafd797 Add note on datalad clone

-15398ed Add short script to write a list of podcast speakers and titles

-ee3c90f [DATALAD RUNCMD] create a list of podcast titles

-fa3e98a BF: list both directories content

-b5919c5 [DATALAD RUNCMD] create a list of podcast titles

-b6566aa add note datalad and git diff

 '''